julelang/manual/src/std/encoding-json.md

 	Unicode replacement character U+FFFD.

 Structs:
-	Decode as JSON objects with only public fields of struct.
+	Decode as JSON objects with only visible fields of struct.

+	The private and anonymous fields will be ignored.
+	If the field is public, the field name will be used.
+	If the field have a json tag, the json tag will be used even if field is private or anonymous.
+	If the field have json tag but it is duplicate, the field will be ignored.
+	A valid JSON tag must contain only Unicode letter, digit or punctuation except quote chars and backslash.

 Arrays:
 	Decode as JSON array.